mosamo/Cookaholics_App/README.md

 ---

-#### Group Agreement

-- **DO NOT** Use User-Created Libraries from Github.
->   Most user-created libraries in Github are Licensed, even if some of them are only attribution licenses, we still can't use them as we have to maintain full autonomy of this project.
 - **DO NOT** Use Deprecated Methods or API
 > This will only create more problems down the road, and will require you to make different versions of your work for newer devices.
 - **DO NOT** Use Android Libraries that are only exclusive to New Devices